keyboard_arrow_up

 Standard Temperature and Pressure (STP)

-Also referred to as "standard operating conditions," it is a term referring to the temperature and pressure to which all values are referenced for comparison.
-STP is generally 760 mm Hg (1 atm), 25°C.
+Also called "standard operating conditions," it refers to the reference temperature and pressure—usually 760 mm Hg (1 atm), 25°C—for comparison of values.

 Surface Damage